ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ## Filtering Syntax

 This documentation section details the filtering syntax of **subscriptions**.
-Document searches are performed using [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/query-dsl.html)
+This is different from document searches, which are performed using [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/2.2/query-dsl.html)

 Kuzzle subscriptions use a subset of Elasticsearch Query DSL, called Kuzzle DSL.